Begster/first-project/README.md

-# My First Project in GitHub
+# My First GitHub Project

-My first GitHub project!
+I'm practicing creating Markdown files in VS Code and then pushing them to GitHub.